2021 State of the EU ETS Report

 - The EU ETS in the European Green Deal

-The State of the EU ETS Report aims to be an independent contribution to the policy debate, which is needed to ensure that the EU ETS is “fit for purpose.”
+The yearly State of the EU ETS Report aims to be an independent contribution to the policy debate, which is needed to ensure that the EU ETS is “fit for purpose.”
 This report discusses the current state of play in the EU ETS, while also identifying a number of issues that will need to be monitored in the coming years.
-This is the fifth, yearly edition of the Report.
+This is the sixth, yearly edition of the Report.